What Are the Types of GSA Schedule Contract Modifications?

 The 10 main contract modification types are:

-1. Administrative
+- Administrative

-2. Addition of Products or Services
+- Addition of Products/Services or SIN

-3. Deletion of Products or Services
+- Deletion of Products/Services or SIN

-4. Economic Price Adjustment (EPA)
+- Economic Price Adjustment (EPA)

-5. Price Reduction
+- Price Reduction

-6. Technical
+- Technical

-7. Terms and Conditions
+- Terms and Conditions

-10. Mass Modification
+- Mass Modification

 1. Administrative Modifications

-Administrative Modifications are used when contractors need to make organizational updates.
+Administrative modifications are used when contractors need to make organizational updates.
 The following are common administrative mods:

-• Address Change
+- Address Change

-• Contract Administrator/Point of Contact (POC) or Authorized Negotiator Change
+- Contract Administrator/Point of Contact (POC) or Authorized Negotiator Change

-• Email Address Change
+- Email Address Change

-• Fax Change
+- Fax Change

-• Industrial Funding Fee (POC) Change
+- Industrial Funding Fee (POC) Change

-• Points of Contract (POCs) for manufacturers, dealers, resellers, agents changes
+- Points of Contract (POCs) for manufacturers, dealers, resellers, agents changes

-• Order Point of Contact (POC) change
+- Order Point of Contact (POC) change

-• Website address change
+- Website address change

 2. Addition Modification

-An Addition Modification covers a larger range of possible items that can be added, including additional SINS, new models, new brands, products and/or services.
+An Addition modification covers a larger range of possible items that can be added, including additional SINS, new models, new brands, products and/or services.
 Contractors will typically use an Addition Modification to seek a new opportunity within their GSA Schedule.

 3. Deletion Modification

-Like an Addition Modification in which a contractor is adding products or services to their GSA Schedule, a Deletion Modification would occur when a contractor wants to remove products/services from their GSA schedule.
+Like an Addition modification in which a contractor is adding products or services to their GSA Schedule, a Deletion modification would occur when a contractor wants to remove products/services from their GSA Schedule.

 A contractor may choose to execute this modification when they are no longer selling those products/services in the commercial space and therefore want to remove them from their GSA Schedule.
+Deletion modifications are considered RAM’s (Rapid Action Modifications) and are usually processed much quicker on the GSA side since there is less documentation to review.

 4. Economic Price Adjustment (EPA) Modification